 What States Does Cigna Cover?

-Cigna sells health insurance plans across the country, but over the past year, the company announced it would be pulling out of two states: Maryland and Connecticut.
+Cigna offers medical plans available in 12 states and dental in 49 plus D.C.
+Cigna sells health insurance plans across the country, but over the past years, the company announced it would be pulling out of two states: Maryland and Connecticut.
 Why has Cigna decided to do this?
 The insurance company was losing money in these two regions, and it made sense to withdraw and focus on more profitable states.